project-sekai-ctf/sekai.team/data/blog/gdg-algiers-2022/mlm.md

 1. MLM stands for Masked Language Modeling

 - [Here](https://towardsdatascience.com/masked-language-modelling-with-bert-7d49793e5d2c) is an article that explained MLM very well.

 - My guessing is that we probably need to input flag format with masks, e.g. `CyberErudites{[MASKED]}`, then the model will predict the masked part?

 2. The username is `alBERT`, hinting towards a `BERT` model.

 3. We just use the default config of `BERT`.

 Still, there are a number of issues to resolve:

 1. If we print out dimensions of all layers, they are all multiples of 768, but some are very large (23440896, 393216, ...).
 I noticed default `BERT` has 12 layers, each of size 768.
 So how can we convert these large numbers to 768?

 2. I have no idea how to load `BERT` model and change the weights somehow.

-That's the end of day 1 so I went to sleep.
-During the 6 hours, my teammate made some progress and we figured out that, indeed `BERT` does have only 12 layers, but if we take a look at each layer we'll find that each one consists of query, key, value, dropout, etc. Also there's hint 2 and 3:
+That’s the end of day 1 so I went to sleep.
+During the 6 hours, my teammate made some progress and we figured out that, indeed `BERT` does have only 12 layers, but if we take a look at each layer we’ll find that each one consists of query, key, value, dropout, etc. Also there’s hint 2 and 3:

 > The layers had been flattened before being sent.
 You need to reshape them.
 >